 What about the Trial Run Expenses?

 Trial runs are conducted to verify the functioning and output of the plant and machinery.
 Revenue might be generated from the sale of such output.
-It’s general practice is to capitalize on all such expenses after reducing its revenue.
+Its practice is to capitalize on all such expenses after reducing its revenue.

-If there are any malfunctions, vibrations, or faults in operation, corrections are possible before they worsen.
+If there are any malfunctions, vibrations, or operational faults, corrections can be made before they worsen.
 So, a trial run is a crucial step in installing Machinery.

 Installation of Machinery Journal Entry